 Put the most attention-grabbing stuff upfront when you pitch clients.
 Because if you don’t, the client might not even get to the later parts.
 Include visuals if you’ve got them.
 For example, you could include a chart showing how your efforts increased revenue by X amount for a previous client.

-I once pitched a client (with this script) and he called me in 10 minutes!!!
+I once pitched a prospective client (with this free script) and he called me in 10 minutes!!!

 Always, always, always put the most important stuff at the top when you pitch clients.